waterlock/waterlock/README.md

 ```bash
 ./node_modules/bin/waterlock install all
 ```
 this will install all the necessary components, however you do not have strict access yet!
-The custom policies are installed via the command above but
+The custom policies are installed via the command above but not yet applied.
+To apply policies

 # How can I customize it?
 Waterlock by default installs with a default user schema i.e. user authentication with email and password.
 So you can get up and running fast.
 We realize this doesn't suite everyones needs so you can change the default installed model or just create your own.
 If you choose the latter you can remove the `AuthController` since it probably wont apply.
 You should also disable password resets if you go this route.